 Wat Xieng Thong is one of the largest temples in Luang Prabang.
 A symbol of great historic importance, its structure has characteristics of 16th-century Lao architecture, with elaborate mosaic patterns, wall carvings, rare Buddhist deities, and a 12-metre-tall funeral carriage.

-This site is famous as the location for the coronation of Lao kings and as an important gathering place for significant annual festivities.
-The original temple was created in 1560 under the royal instruction of King Setthathirath and narrowly missed invasion on several occasions, nevertheless time took hold and much-needed remodelling took place during the 1960s.
-The temple still remains in its original form with repairs undertaken to the roof, and gold leaf gilding and gold lacquering restoration added to the walls and entrance.
+Wat Xieng Thong once oversaw the coronation of Lao kings – today, its’ an important gathering place for significant annual festivities in Luang Prabang.
+The temple still remains in its original form, with repairs undertaken to the roof, gold leaf gilding and lacquering added to the walls and entrance.

 Wat Xieng Thong

 - Opening Hours: Daily from 6am to 6pm